Waste producers: 10 most common waste management situations

-If you are a waste-producing company, you are probably wondering how the latest changes in environmental regulations affect you, if you are up to date with your legal obligations or what documents you need to manage.
+If you are a waste producing company, you are probably wondering how the latest changes in environmental regulations affect you, if you are up to date with your legal obligations or what documents you must manage.

-These are questions that TEIMAS team deals with on a daily basis.
-This company focused since 2008 on developing technological solutions that improve traceability and document management of waste.
+These are doubts that the TEIMAS team deals with on a daily basis, as a company focused since 2008 on the development of technological solutions that improve traceability and document management of waste.

-In three chapters, this practical guide reviews the basic concepts, current regulations and compliance obligations that you need to know if you deal with waste management in your company.
+In three chapters (divided into three separate documents), this practical guide reviews the Basic concepts (part 1), the Current regulations (part 2) and the Obligations for regulatory compliance (part 3) that you need to know if you deal with waste management in your company.

-Among the highlights of the guide are 10 situations that often affect teams responsible for waste management in waste producing companies:
+Among the highlights are 10 situations that commonly affect teams responsible for waste management in waste producing companies:

 - Difficulty in characterizing the waste generated.

-- Great difficulty in calculating the impact of the company's waste management on its carbon footprint.
+- Great difficulty in calculating the impact that the company's waste management has on its carbon footprint